 Photo credit: GAVI/2012/Diane Summers

-Approved by GAVI boards in June 2008, the GAVI Alliance Gender policy recognises that guaranteeing equal access is a key factor in expanding immunisation coverage and reinforcing national services.
+First approved by the GAVI Board in June 2008, the GAVI Alliance Gender policy recognises that ensuring equal access is a key factor in expanding immunisation coverage and reinforcing national services.
 In November 2013, a revised policy was approved by the GAVI Board, taking into account new evidence which shows that gender-related barriers prevent both boys and girls from receiving vaccination and health care in GAVI-eligible countries.